Last Updated February 2018.

 keep up with long enough to model.

-cognition and task learning, through general social behaviour, and itno
+task learning, through general social behaviour, and itno the

-the specifics of human culture and its origins.
-My group
+specifics of human culture and its origins.
+My group takes a

-takes a computational perspective on both cognition and culture:
+computational perspective on both cognition and culture: culture

 This research program began during my 2001 PhD

-nature) or a developer (in AI.)
-Note that in nature
+developer (in AI.)
+Note that in nature "provided"

-"provided" intelligence can come from genetics or memetics – it can
+intelligence can come from genetics or memetics – it can come

-come either via biology or from culture.
-AI too increasingly mines
+either via biology or from culture.
+AI too increasingly

-our biology and culture for intelligence, but it has the advantage of
+mines our biology and culture for intelligence, but it has the

 General and Specialized Learning of Tasks